-The ESC test cycle (also known as OICA/ACEA cycle) has been introduced, together with the ETC (European Transient Cycle) and the ELR (European Load Response) tests, for emission certification of heavy-duty diesel engines in Europe starting in the year 2000 (Directive 1999/96/EC of December 13, 1999).
-The ESC is a 13-mode, steady-state procedure that replaces the R-49 test.
+The ESC test cycle was introduced together with the ETC (European Transient Cycle) and the ELR (European Load Response) tests by the Euro III emission regulation—Directive 1999/96/EC, effective year 2000—for emission measurement from heavy-duty diesel engines .
+The ESC is a 13-mode, steady-state procedure that replaced the R-49 test.
+Initially, the test was also referred to as OICA/ACEA cycle.

 The engine is tested on an engine dynamometer over a sequence of steady-state modes (Table 1, Figure 1).
 The engine must be operated for the prescribed time in each mode, completing engine speed and load changes in the first 20 seconds.
 The specified speed shall be held to within ±50 rpm and the specified torque shall be held to within ±2% of the maximum torque at the test speed.
 Emissions are measured during each mode and averaged over the cycle using a set of weighting factors.
 Particulate matter emissions are sampled on one filter over the 13 modes.
 The final emission results are expressed in g/kWh.